 After the surgery, there are no painkillers given to help the chicken heal.
 Many untrained people conduct this procedure, making the risk of complications all the more likely as well.
 Quite a lot of people trying to create their own Capon chickens do so by a trial and error procedure.

 This means that they take multiple chickens and try to remove the kinks of their caponizing method one after the other.

 We think that it goes without saying that this would never be allowed to be done on humans, so why is it okay to do on conscious chickens that are able to feel pain?

 The Humane Society of the United States has completed a report on the welfare issues of caponizing chickens, and this can be read online by clicking on this link here.

-Ultimately, it’s up to you to decide whether you think caponizing chickens is ethical or not.
+Ultimately, what kind of chicken is a Capon is one thing, it's up to you to decide whether you think caponizing chickens is ethical or not.

 Some people believe that humans take reign over animals and therefore they should be treated in any way to aid the human race, but others agree with the HSUS that it is 'undoubtedly a serious welfare concern.'

 When Capon chickens were first introduced from the Romans, we could understand why more meat was necessary to feed more people.
 However, with as many alternatives as we have nowadays, we believe that there are more humane ways to enjoy meat.